 Localized areas of demyelination (plaques) occur, with destruction of oligodendroglia, perivascular inflammation, and chemical changes in lipid and protein constituents of myelin in and around the plaques.
-Axonal damage is possible, but cell bodies tend to be relatively preserved.
+Axonal damage is common, and neuronal cell bodies may also die or be damaged.

-Fibrous gliosis develops in plaques that are disseminated throughout the CNS, primarily in white matter, particularly in the lateral and posterior columns (especially in the cervical regions), optic nerves, and periventricular areas.
+Fibrous gliosis develops in plaques that are disseminated throughout the central nervous system (CNS), primarily in white matter, particularly in the lateral and posterior columns (especially in the cervical regions), optic nerves, and periventricular areas.
 Tracts in the midbrain, pons, and cerebellum are also affected.
 Gray matter in the cerebrum and spinal cord can be affected but to a much lesser degree.

 Multiple sclerosis is characterized by varied CNS deficits, with remissions and recurring exacerbations.
-Exacerbations average about 1 every 2 yr, but frequency varies greatly.
+When MS is not treated with immunomodulating drugs, exacerbations average about 1 every 2 years, but frequency varies greatly.

 Although MS may progress and regress unpredictably, there are typical patterns of progression: